 Was there still a future for pneumatic architecture?
-In August 1972.
-Progressive Architecture published a feature on the latest developments in air structures, acknowledging their mixed reception, yet advocating for their promising future.
+In August 1972, Progressive Architecture published a feature on the latest developments in air structures, acknowledging their mixed reception, yet advocating for their promising future.
 Despite an "uphill fight for acceptance" as feasible and serious building types, the article focused on various pneumatic pioneers who were battling social misconceptions through technical solutions.
-19 Challenging the perception of air structures as simply "tents, or tennis court covers, or temporary whims,"20 the issue examined the future prospects for pneumatics in the wake of the Osaka 1970 Expo. highlighting their advantages from a technological, environmental and social perspective.21 A three-page spread featured Chrysalis work, a diverse range of proposed and built works, including two designs for pending pneumatic patents that addressed thermal comfort and mobility: a skin of varying opacities, and a selfanchoring device.22 In addition to highlighting their novel technitive 20-foot diameter air-structure models constructed on a cal solutions, the magazine applauded Chrysalis for their commitment in "the ability of the bubble to adapt, its speed of erection, its dynamic possibilities, and its alterability."23
+19 Challenging the perception of air structures as simply "tents, or tennis court covers, or temporary whims,"20 the issue examined the future prospects for pneumatics in the wake of the Osaka 1970 Expo, highlighting their advantages from a technological, environmental and social perspective.21 A three-page spread featured Chrysalis work, a diverse range of proposed and built works, including two designs for pending pneumatic patents that addressed thermal comfort and mobility: a skin of varying opacities, and a selfanchoring device.22 In addition to highlighting their novel technical solutions, the magazine applauded Chrysalis for their commitment in "the ability of the bubble to adapt, its speed of erection, its dynamic possibilities, and its alterability."23